-Even though he’s made nine All-Defensive First Teams, you probably weren’t surprised to see Frobe Bryant get crossed by White Chocolate at the 11-second mark of this Old Skool BBall video.
-But, you probably raised an eye brow when Kobe responded by going behind his back to split Jason Williams and Tony “I once scored 50 points in a NBA game” Delk.
-Then, you probably did an O face or said “Oh shit!” when Kobe caused Williams and Delk to collide into each other and hug the way you would after a game-winner.
+Even though he's made nine All-Defensive First Teams, you probably weren't surprised to see Frobe Bryant get crossed by White Chocolate at the 11-second mark of this Old Skool BBall video (this video has now been removed).
+But, you probably raised an eyebrow when Kobe responded by going behind his back to split Jason Williams and Tony "I once scored 50 points in an NBA game" Delk (at 4:56).
+Then, you probably did an O face or said "Oh shit!" when Kobe caused Williams and Delk to collide into each other and hug the way you would after a game-winner.

 Unfortunately for the Lakers, there would be no game-winner in this playoff game.
 After taking Games 1 and 2, the eventual winners of the series and champions of the playoffs lost Game 3, despite a game-high 35 by Kobe.
 The credit and blame for the win and loss goes to Chris Webber for his 29/14/9 line and MVP Shaq for missing 14 of his 22 shots from the field and 9 of his 14 free throws.

 Anyways, this post isn't about the series, the heated rivalry between the Lakers and Queens, the big shot by Big Shot Bob, the fixed games or when Doug Christie pissed off a lot of women by hitting Rick Fox with an uppercut.
 This post is about Kobe's underrated handles.
 It's not as underrated as his dunking -- 1996-2000 Kobe is easily one of the top five dunkers ever in my book of unpopular opinions -- but it's pretty underrated.